magma/magma/docs/readmes/feg/s1ap_federated_tests.md

 The S1AP Integration Test only tests the AGW.
 The objective of the **S1AP Federated Integration Tests** is to provide a test platform to run Magma with all of its components.
-That is, an end-to-end test with all components of Magma: AGW, Orc8r and FeG.
+That is, end-to-end tests with all components of Magma: AGW, Orc8r and FeG.

 Currently, these tests are in an experimental phase, so we are only testing the connectivity of